zrax/libvbox/README.md

         -DVirtualBoxSDK_VERSION=6.0.8
     > cmake --build .

-NOTE: For XPCOM-based platforms, the path to the VirtualBox XPCOM library must also be specified:
+NOTE: For XPCOM-based platforms, you may also need to specify the path to the VirtualBox XPCOM library if it isn't auto-detected:

     $ cd /path/to/libvbox
     $ mkdir build